Preimage problems for deterministic finite automata: Resizing a subset

+We also conclude that $i$ cannot exceed $n-1$, which proves that the shortest resizing words have length at most $n-1$.
+Note that the upper bound $n-1$ is the best possible, at least in the cases $|S| \in \{1,n-1\}$, which can be observed in the \v{C}ern\'{y} automata (see Fig.~\ref{fig:cerny4} with $S=\{3\}$).

-Assuming that in our computational model every arithmetic operation has a unitary cost, then clearly this function can be performed in $\O(kn)$-time during a $k$-th call.
-However, note that, if an exact computation is performed using rational numbers, then we may require to handle values of exponential order, and the total complexity would depend on the algorithms used for particular arithmetic operations. \end{proof}
+\textit{Complexity}.
+Assume that in our computational model every arithmetic operation has a unitary cost.
+Then clearly a $k$-th call of $\Call{Feed}{}$ can be performed in $\O(kn)$-time.
+However, note that, if an exact computation is performed using rational numbers, then we may require to handle values of exponential order, and the total complexity would depend on the algorithms used for particular arithmetic operations.

+Notice that at an $i$-th iteration, we call $\Call{Feed}{}$ at most $|\Sigma| |W_i|$ times, since, by the construction, sets $W_i$ are disjoint because the corresponding vectors are independent.
+Since the complexity of $\Call{Feed}{}$ is in $\O(n^2)$, all calls work in $\O(|\Sigma|n^3)$-time.
+The other operations took amortized time at most $\O(|\Sigma| n^2)$, which is the cost of computing sets $D$ (at most $n$ vectors in sets $W_i$; note that one $g[a]$ can be computed in $\O(n)$ time, because the automaton is deterministic).
+Thus, the whole algorithm works in $\O(|\Sigma|n^3)$ time.

+The space complexity is at most $\O(|\Sigma|n+n^2)$, which is caused by storing the automaton and at most $\O(n^2)$ vectors in the sets $W_i$, $G$, and $I$. \end{proof}

-The running time $\O(|\Sigma|n^3)$ of the algorithm is quite large (and may require large arithmetic as discussed in the proof), and it is an interesting open question whether there is a faster algorithm for Problems~\ref{pbm:resize} and~\ref{pbm:resize_len}.
+The running time $\O(|\Sigma|n^3)$ of the algorithm is quite large (and may require large arithmetic as discussed in the proof), and it is an~interesting open question whether there is a~faster algorithm for Problems~\ref{pbm:resize} and~\ref{pbm:resize_len}.

-We note that Problem~\ref{pbm:resize} becomes trivial when the automaton is synchronizing: A word resizing the subset exists if and only if $S \ne \emptyset$ and $S \ne Q$, because if $w$ is a reset word and $\{q\} = Q\cdot w$, then $S\cdot w^{-1}$ is either $Q$ when $q \in S$ or $\emptyset$ when $q \notin S$.
-This implies that there exists a faster algorithm in the sense of expected running time when the automaton over an at least binary alphabet is drawn uniformly at random:
+We note that Problem~\ref{pbm:resize} becomes trivial when the automaton is synchronizing: A~word resizing the subset exists if and only if $S \ne \emptyset$ and $S \ne Q$, because if $w$ is a~reset word and $\{q\} = Q\cdot w$, then $S\cdot w^{-1}$ is either $Q$ when $q \in S$ or $\emptyset$ when $q \notin S$.
+This implies that there exists a~faster algorithm in the sense of expected running time when the automaton over at~least a~binary alphabet is drawn uniformly at random:

-\begin{remark} The algorithm from~\cite{Berlinkov2016OnTheProbabilityToBeSynchronizable} checks in expected $\O(n)$ time (regardless of the alphabet size, which is not fixed) whether a random automaton is synchronizing, and it is synchronizing with probability $1-\varTheta(1/n^{0.5|\Sigma|})$ (for $|\Sigma|\ge 2$).
+\begin{remark} The algorithm from~\cite{Berlinkov2016OnTheProbabilityToBeSynchronizable} checks in expected $\O(n)$ time (regardless of the alphabet size, which is not fixed) whether a~random automaton is synchronizing, and it is synchronizing with probability $1-\varTheta(1/n^{0.5|\Sigma|})$ (for $|\Sigma|\ge 2$).
 Then only if it is not synchronizing we have to use the algorithm from Theorem~\ref{thm:resize_algorithm}.
-Thus, Problem~\ref{pbm:resize_len} can be solved for a random automaton in the expected time
+Thus, Problem~\ref{pbm:resize_len} can be solved for a~random automaton in the expected time